OPS-E2E-PPE/VBA-Docs/api/Access.Attachment.TabStop.md

 keywords: vbaac10.chm14013
 f1_keywords:
 - vbaac10.chm14013
-ms.prod: access
 api_name:
 - Access.Attachment.TabStop
 ms.assetid: 918d81a6-a9a2-ab4e-6fb3-ad78233b6e7f
 ms.date: 02/07/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Attachment.TabStop property (Access)

-You can use the **TabStop** property to specify whether you can use the Tab key to move the focus to a control in Form view.
+Use the **TabStop** property to specify whether you can use the Tab key to move the focus to a control in Form view.
 Read/write **Boolean**.

 ## Syntax